-- Legislative and permitting risk [Low risk rating]; the good relations with government should be maintained, to ensure permits are approved in a timely manner and to lobby against any negative changes to the mining fiscal regime; - Gemstone Reserve risk [Medium risk rating]: The presence of premium quality gemstones may be more erratic than indicated from the bulk sampling and production undertaken to date.
-Certain parts of the deposits may be richer than.
+- Legislative and permitting risk [Low risk rating]; good relations with government should be maintained, to ensure permits are approved in a timely manner, to lobby for positive changes to mining law and to lobby against any negative changes to the mining fiscal regime; - Gemstone Reserve risk [Medium risk rating]: The presence of premium quality gemstones may be more erratic than indicated from the bulk sampling and production undertaken to date.
+Certain parts of the deposits may be richer than others.
 The market for lower quality stones could be overestimated; - Water management [Low risk rating]: water availability, water use, and potential vulnerability of the operation to climate change impacts are not fully understood; - Environmental and social risks [Medium risk rating]: MRM is in line with the terms and conditions of the approved EIA.
-Two phases of Bio diversity study is completed in 2019 & 2021 for dry seasons and 3rd Phase study for wet season is planned in Q1 2023.
-Air quality, dust, and gases monitoring around in the communities and villages around the mining areas is planned in Q1 2023; - Covid-19 [Medium risk rating]: resurgence of new infections may result in operations being suspended again; - Insurgency [High risk rating]: Insurgent activities in 2022 moved closure to MRM operations, with attacks in Ancuabe district in June 2022 and moving further south to Nampula province.
-In Oct 2022 an insurgent attack was recorded at neighbouring mine Gem-rock, leading to the closure of Gem-rock operations and temporary suspension of MRM operations, within 3 days operations were resumed at MRM phase wise.
-Since then attacks have moved further North of

-Mozambique.
-To mitigate the risk, additional private armed personal protection unit have been deployed, government of Mozambique has deployed additional military inside and outside of operational areas, construction of Airstrip for emergency evacuation, deployment of armed vehicles for the transportation of personals through high risk areas;
+Two phases of bio diversity studies were completed in 2019 and 2021 for dry seasons and third phase study for wet season was completed in Q1 2023.
+Air quality, dust and gases monitoring around in the communities and villages around the mining areas were completed in Q1 2023 and is continuing every three months to ensure full compliance; - Insurgency [High risk rating]: Insurgent activities escalated in late 2022 and appeared closer to MRM operations, This included the October 2022 attack at the neighbouring GemRock mine leading to its closure, and the temporary (three days) closure of MRM mine operations.
+After this, insurgent activities appeared to have subsided in early 2023.
+However, they increased again in the Northern part of Cabo Dalgado as 2023 progressed.
+To mitigate the risk, MRM has maintained the deployment of an additional private armed personal protection unit, the government of Mozambique has deployed additional military inside and outside of operational areas, and the deployment of armored vehicles for the transportation of personnel through high risk areas.
+The airstrip inside the mine is being maintained for emergency evacuation;